By Paige Lee

 At International TEFL Academy we certify more than 5,000 students a year who gain an accredited TEFL certification - not a CELTA (though we offer a CELTA class in Hawaii) - and our graduates successfully gain employment in 80 countries worldwide.
 So, to say that "you have to have a CELTA" to qualify for jobs abroad is simply false.

 CELTA is certainly a widely recognized and respected type of TEFL certification.
 However, there are quite a few reasons why a CELTA may not be right for you.
 As it says right in the name, CELTA training is explicit to teaching English to adults only.
 This means that CELTA certifications are quickly becoming outdated and less relevant in many lucrative markets, such as Asia, where youth comprise a majority of the student base.

 Additionally, many CELTA providers rely simply on the reputation of their certification to serve their prospective teachers and offer little or no job search guidance or job placement services once their training has been completed.
+It is common for a CELTA school to not spend anytime with a prospective students discussing the job options nor their job assistance prior to registering the students.
 Some CELTA providers offer only local job placement assistance, but it's not worldwide, so if you take your course in Germany and you want to teach in Japan, you will likely by out of luck when it comes to receiving quality job search guidance.